carpentries/maintainer-onboarding/_episodes/01-welcome.md

 > Why are you becoming a Maintainer?
 What goals do you have for this training?
 {: .challenge}

-Next, will explore in more detail who contributes to The Carpentries lessons, what kinds of contributions you can expect to receive, and how to apply The Carpentries [Core Values](https://carpentries.org/values/) to communicating with contributors.
+Next, we will explore in more detail who contributes to The Carpentries lessons, what kinds of contributions you can expect to receive, and how to apply The Carpentries [Core Values](https://carpentries.org/values/) to communicating with contributors.